 Some of us do this unconsciously.
 However, imagine how impactful this paradigm could be if we were more conscious of it at work in our lives.
 I would encourage you to take a moment to think about something you were told was “in the way” as part of your life?
 Has it “become the way” for you and if so, how?
 For me – one of the first things in my life that was in the way was that I talked too much in class.
 Looking back, I’d have to say it worked out pretty well.

 View Dr. Misner’s Podcast on how “What’s in the Way, Becomes the Way”.

 Called the “father of modern networking” by CNN, Dr. Ivan Misner is a New York Times bestselling author.
-He is also the Founder & Chief Visionary Officer of BNI (), the world’s largest business networking organization.
-His new book, , is available at bookstores and at .
+He is also the Founder & Chief Visionary Officer of BNI (www.bni.com), the world’s largest business networking organization.
+His new book, Networking for Success (2nd Edition), is available at bookstores and at Amazon.com.